Will Apartments.com report the payments I receive to the IRS? Do I get a 1099-K?

 When does Apartments.com report to the IRS?

-2021 Regulations
+2023 Regulations

 Individuals or business taxable entities that collect:

-• Over $600 in a calendar year are required by the IRS to receive a 1099-K form for tax purposes
+• Over $600 in a calendar year are required by the IRS to receive a 1099-K form for tax purposes.

 State Regulations

 Some states have different reporting thresholds than the federal government.
-The primary address associated with your Account Owner information will determine your eligibility for these state thresholds.
+The primary address associated with your account owner information will determine your eligibility for these state thresholds.
 If your property income is over the listed reporting threshold, Apartments.com is required to file a Form 1099-K with the IRS.
 For more information on these different thresholds, refer to the table below:

 State Reporting Threshold